alexandermeade/Snakes-and-bits/README.md

 | `-nstack` | hides the stack visualizer |
 | `-nflags` | hides conditional flags visualizer|
 | `-plain` | hides all visualizer effects and uses plain output to display text (much faster than running it normally) |

+# Notes
+The only version I have right now pre built is the windows version I am currently working on pre building the other versions. if you find any bugs please notify me.
+Thank you for reading!